madeline-michaelis/variant-annotation/README.md

 3. Using samtools `samtools 1.13` to perform a alignment file format conversions.

-4. Uses `Bakta version 10.0.3` to functionally annotate the reference genomes
+4. Uses `Bakta version 10.0.3` to functionally annotate the reference genomes.

 5. Uses `EGGNOG mapper 2.1.12` to annotate the bakta-annotated proteins (`.faa`) into different functional annotations like COG, KEGG, etc.

 > [!NOTE]
-> You can run steps 4 and 5 without running steps 1,2,3.
+> You can run steps 4 and 5 without running steps 1, 2, and 3.

 # Repository files